uoftastro/uoftastro.github.io/README.md

   More information on project descriptions and deadlines can be found on the [work study page](https://clnx.utoronto.ca/staff-faculty/wspublic.htm).
 * **AST 423/430**

   Some undergraduate will want to work with you via AST 430: supervised study.
-You will need to prepare a Syllabus (very brief) and a grading scheme (since you will need give the student a grade at the end)
+You will need to prepare a Syllabus (very brief) and a grading scheme (since you will need give the student a grade at the end).
   If a student is working with you through a course, you do not need to pay.
 But you should design the project to train their research skill rather than taking them as free labor.
   UofT has a lot of undergraduates majoring in astronomy (~60 per year?) roughly half of them will need to do 4th year thesis project through AST 425 and so in Sept you might be reached by a lot of undergrad looking for projects.
 It’s a great opportunity to get undergraduates in this way.
 But be prepared that most of them have no research experience.
 * **Casual employment**